Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 A recent meta-analysis found “the possible absolute effects of red and processed meat consumption on cancer mortality and incidence are very small, and the certainty of the evidence is low to very low.”

-Our process of Nutritional Optimisation enables us to move beyond an overly simplistic plants vs animals approach to look at the micronutrients that drive cancer growth and ensure that we achieve an optimal intake of the nutrients that also provide benefit.
+Our Nutritional Optimisation process enables us to move beyond an overly simplistic plants vs. animals approach.
+We now look at the micronutrients that drive cancer growth and ensure that we achieve an optimal intake of the nutrients that also provide benefit.

 Nutrients that affect cancer growth

 In addition to MACROnutrients and satiety, some MICROnutrients have been found to fuel excessive cancer growth.
-We can de-emphasise these when designing a suite of recipes for cancer.
+We can de-emphasise these when designing a suite of cancer recipes.

 Glutamine